Open Banking

 For starters, many banking executives have a mindset aimed at minimizing risks to preserve money and at investing in time-tested projects and activities only.
 Most importantly, they consider customer data an asset that must be guarded and protected from disclosure and consider the bank’s IT infrastructure as proprietary.

 Enter open banking, where customer data becomes a means to an end, a way to ensure an uninterrupted customer experience.
 The bank’s IT infrastructure now becomes just another tool among many that support seamless workflows between the bank and a wide variety of third-party companies.
-This demands changing the executive mindset inside out.
+A trusted fintech software development agency nowadays becomes an important structural link between banks, customers, state, and public interests.
+These demands are changing the executive mindset inside out.

 For bank management, open banking means access to new revenue streams and business models that will require solving security challenges (but will also bring immense profits after all is said and done.)